 - Creator Breakdown: Which has, ironically, led E to produce some of his best work.

-- Executive Meddling: The label forced the band into both licensing "Mr. E's Beautiful Blues" for Road Trip and making a Video Full OF Film Clips / Movie Tie-In Video, threatening to shelve Daisies Of The Galaxy otherwise.
+- Executive Meddling: The label forced the band into both licensing "Mr. E's Beautiful Blues" for Road Trip and making a Video Full of Film Clips / Movie Tie-In Video, threatening to shelve Daisies Of The Galaxy otherwise - E didn't like the idea of his music being associated with what he thought as "a frat movie".
 Furthermore, "Mr. E's Beautiful Blues" itself was only added to Daisies Of The Galaxy when the label insisted - the song had been recorded after the rest of the album was finished, and E felt it didn't fit in with the surrounding material.
 As a compromise, it was placed at the end of the album as a Hidden Track.

 - One-Hit Wonder: Their one major single in America was "Novocaine for the Soul".
 It made it to #1 on the Billboard Modern Rock Tracks (now Alternative Songs) chart, and managed to scrape the bottom of the pop airplay charts.
 Since then, they haven't really troubled any singles charts there again.
 Even on the Modern Rock chart, they only managed one more chart appearance when "Last Stop: This Town" charted at #40 for a weeknote .